ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 * If the /etc/multipath.conf file already exists, the mpathconf utility can edit it.
 * If the /etc/multipath.conf file does not exist, the mpathconf utility creates the /etc/multipath.conf file from scratch.

-For more information on the mpathconf utility, see the [mpathconf(8) man page](https://linux.die.net/man/8/mpathconf){: external}.
+For more information about the mpathconf utility, see the [mpathconf(8) man page](https://linux.die.net/man/8/mpathconf){: external}.

-1. Enter the mpathconf command with the --enable option specified:
+1. Enter the `mpathconf` command with the `--enable` option.
     ```zsh
     # mpathconf --enable --user_friendly_names n
     ```
     {: pre}

-2. Edit the /etc/multipath.conf file with the following minimum configuration.
+2. Edit the `/etc/multipath.conf` file with the following minimum configuration.

    ```zsh
    defaults {